blueag8/Super-Scholar/README.md

 	Click left if Character is Marval
 	Click Right if Character is DC
 	If Selection is correct append 10+ score
-	If correct card flash blue
+	If correct card flash green
 	If wrong card flash red
 	GameOver Modal triggered on last
 	response for card 20